mskcc/smile-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [Samples page] Cell changes confirmation modal appears and works as expected
 - [ ] [Requests page] Validation errors are displayed in the Record Validation modal
+- [ ] [Samples page -> WES -> Cohort builder] Required fields can be populated and selected samples are displayed in the cohort builder modal
 - [ ] Warning modals appear when expected and can be dismissed (e.g. PHI warning when first logged in)

 ### Backend